-Activities are direct responses to the needs assessment and market analysis in the 5-Year Plan and ongoing consultations and citizen participation.
+Activities are direct responses to the need's assessment and market analysis in the 5-Year Plan and ongoing consultations and citizen participation.
 Priority areas include affordable housing, homelessness, non-homeless special needs, and non-housing community development.
-The following chart provides descriptions and expenditures of 2021 activities.
+The following chart provides descriptions and expenditures of 2023 activities.

 The City undertakes multiple activities to Affirmatively Further Fair Housing such as supporting the Moorhead Human Rights Commission's education efforts, through the homebuyer education CDBG activity, and through support of organizations that provide Fair Housing services in the community.
-The City is also planning to undertake a Fair Housing Study in 2021.
+The City of Moorhead had indicated in the 2022 Action Plan that a Fair Housing Study was going to be conducted.
+The City of Moorhead intends to conduct a study once the Housing Needs and Market Analysis study being developed in cooperation with Cass County, Clay County, and local area cities by Metro Cog is complete.